Pouch Review

 Less Research Available

 Because synthetic nicotine products are newer, there's less long-term safety data compared to tobacco-derived products that have been studied for decades.
-This isn't necessarily a red flag, but it's worth noting.
+This is not a deal-breaker, but it matters for anyone avoiding synthetic additives.

 Our Assessment: Don't let "tobacco-free" fool you.
 This is a nicotine product with all the accompanying health trade-offs.
 For users seeking focus without addiction, we recommend nicotine-free alternatives.